crate/cratedb-guide/docs/integrate/langchain/usage.md

 ## Summary

-This tutorial demonstrates how to use LangChain to interact with CrateDB by writing questions in English.
+This usage guide demonstrates how to use LangChain to interact with CrateDB by writing questions in English.
 If you explore different questions, you may encounter some wrong answers, so we recommend you use this tool with caution and always check the reasoning